 Steer Clear of Bad Companies

-Recruiters are plugged in to the job market, which means that even though Houston is large, word travels fast if a company has a poor reputation.
-Bottom line: recruiters should not be sending you on interviews to companies with poor reputations, unless they have disclosed ALL of the negatives and you decide yourself that you wish to pursue it.
+Recruiters are plugged into the job market, which means that even though Houston is large, word travels fast if a company has a poor reputation.
+Bottom line: recruiters should not be sending you on interviews to companies with poor reputations unless they have disclosed ALL of the negatives and you decide that you wish to pursue it.

 Similar to the most exclusive restaurants in town, a good recruiter has relationships with many companies “off the menu” that don’t have a well-known name or don’t routinely publish their job openings.
 Many of these companies are “diamonds in the rough” who have a spectacular culture and offer a compelling career path.
 Always remember that there are more opportunities out there than you think—don’t limit yourself to only those companies you have heard of.